usnistgov/metaschema/website/content/specification/_index.md

 <short-name>computer</short-name>
 ```

-Together, the `<short-name>` and `<schema-version>` provide an identification pair that uniquely identifies a given Metaschema module revision.
-This pair of values is intended to be associated with any schemas, code, tools, or other derivative artifacts produced from the Metaschema module, providing for clear identification of the Metaschema module revision from which an artifact is derived.
+Together, the `<short-name>` and `<schema-version>` provide an identification pair that uniquely identifies a given *Metaschema module* revision.
+This pair of values is intended to be associated with any schemas, code, tools, or other derivative artifacts produced from the *Metaschema module*, providing for clear identification of the revision from which an artifact is derived.

 ### `<remarks>`

-An optional sequence of [multiline markup](/specification/datatypes/#markup-multiline) used to provide additional supporting notes related to the Metaschema module.
+An optional sequence of [multiline markup](/specification/datatypes/#markup-multiline) used to provide additional supporting notes related to the *Metaschema module*.

 A `<remarks>` element is typically used to include explanatory commentary of any kind.